Weighted Unequal Error Protection over a Rayleigh Fading Channel: Main Results on the PDS scheme

 \subsection{Numerical Evaluation of the PDS scheme}

 We numerically compared the objective values produced by the globally optimal Algorithm \ref{algorithmglobalmax} and locally optimal Algorithm \ref{algorithmlocalmax} for a fixed $R$, $\theta \in (0, 1)$ and a randomly generated importance vector $\overrightarrow d$ of length $K = 8$ such that $d_1 > \cdots > d_8 > 0$ and $\sum_{i=1}^8 d_i = 1$.
-Across all of our tested parameter ranges, Algorithms \ref{algorithmglobalmax} and \ref{algorithmlocalmax} yield identical objective values.
-This indicates that, for the tested regimes, the global maximizer lies within the principal branch of the Lambert function.
+Across almost all of our tested parameter ranges, Algorithms \ref{algorithmglobalmax} and \ref{algorithmlocalmax} yield identical objective values.
 Consequently, Algorithm \ref{algorithmlocalmax} provides a computationally simpler procedure that empirically recovers a global optimizer in many cases.

 An alternative to using Algorithms \ref{algorithmglobalmax} and \ref{algorithmlocalmax} to compute $(\ref{b3})$ is to use a generic constrained solver SLSQP instead (available in SciPy.optimize.minimize function in Python).
 We ran the SLSQP solver $K$ times with initializations $\overrightarrow{x_1}, \ldots, \overrightarrow {x_K}$ with support sizes $1, 2, \ldots, K$, similar to how Algorithms \ref{algorithmglobalmax} and \ref{algorithmlocalmax} search for the maximizer candidates for different values of $\ell$.
 The components of each initialization are weighted according to the importance vector $\overrightarrow d$ and suitably rescaled to satisfy the sum constraint in $(\ref{consonxx})$.
 Specifically, for $i = 1, \ldots, K$,